• Skip to primary navigation

 roasted cauliflower on a baking sheet

-Bake for 25 to 30 minutes at 450°F, flipping halfway through, until the cauliflower is a deep golden brown color.
+Bake for 25 to 30 minutes at 450°F, flipping halfway through, until the cauliflower is a deep golden brown color, about 25 to 30 minutes.

 cauliflower alfredo sauce in a blender